-Rates and annual charges comprise 54% of the revenue mix excluding Underground Power Service charges.
-Vincent will charge a service charge for the installation of Underground Power estimated to be \$7.1m for FY2025/26.
-Vincent actively advocates for grant funding and third-party contributions to deliver important infrastructure and service outcomes for the community.
+Rates: Rates and annual charges comprise 54% of the revenue mix excluding

+Underground Power Service charges.

+Vincent will charge a service charge for the installation of Underground Service Charge:

+Power estimated to be \$7.1m for FY2025/26.
+This will be absorbed by the expenses the City will pay to Western Power.

+Grants/Subsidies/Contributions: Vincent actively advocates for grant funding and third-party contributions to deliver important infrastructure and service outcomes for the community.
 In the Annual Budget for 2025/26 the City expects to receive \$5.8m in external funding, of which \$2.1m supports operational activities.

-Fees and charges ('User Charges') increase from \$25.5m (31%) in the current revised budget to \$27.0m (32.0%) of total revenue excluding Underground Power Service charges.
-This comprises charges for the delivery of services and the use of community infrastructure, such as Beatty Park Leisure Centre membership fees and paid parking. , and the second s Council receives interest on funds managed as part of its investment portfolio.
+Fees and Charges Fees and charges ('User Charges') increase from \$25.5m (31%) in the current revised budget to \$27.0m (32.0%) of total revenue excluding Underground Power Service charges.
+This comprises charges for the delivery of services and the use of community infrastructure, such as Beatty Park Leisure Centre membership fees and paid parking.

+Interest Earnings Council receives interest on funds managed as part of its investment portfolio.
 Investment decisions are managed in accordance with policy and are reasonably risk averse.
 In the proposed budget for 2025/26 interest earnings are estimated to earn approximately \$2.1m.
-FEES AND CHARGES